-Occupational health and safety management is a crucial component of Omsk Carbon Group's sustainability efforts and success for the long term.
+Occupational health and safety management is a crucial component of Omsk Carbon Group's sustainability efforts and success for the long term

-Omsk Carbon Group's strategic objective is maintaining a zero injury frequency rate.
+Omsk Carbon Group's strategic objective is maintaining the Vision Zero injury frequency rate.

 Omsk Carbon Group received ISO 45001:2018 certification for its occupational health and safety management system.